-Guru Brihaspati – the lord of prayers or devotion or sacred speech, is a Vedic sage and often mentioned as the teacher and advisor to all the gods.
-In Vedic Astrology or Jyotisha, the word “Brihaspati” refers to the largest planet of the solar system, Jupiter.
+Guru Brihaspati or Brahmanaspati – the lord of prayers, devotion, or sacred speech- is a Vedic sage and is often mentioned as the teacher and advisor to all the gods.
+In Vedic Astrology, Brihaspati refers to the largest planet of the solar system, Jupiter.

-In Hindu scriptures, Rishi Brihaspati is the master of great wisdom, tactics, rituals, spells, and chants.
-Thus, Deva Guru Brihaspati is the commander in chief (Ganapati) of all Navagrahas (the nine planets).
+In Hindu scriptures, Devguru Brihaspati is the master of great wisdom, tactics, rituals, spells, and chants.
+Thus, Brihaspati is one of the most benevolent and important planets of all Navagrahas (the nine planets).
 Thursday is named after him, in Sanskrit fourth day of the week is known as Brihaspati Vara (Brihaspativaram).

 The word “Brihaspati” has derived from the Sanskrit word “Spati of the Briha.”
 It means the soul or the spirit of the vastness of the universe.
 As a guru, Sage Brihaspati teaches all the gods about the morals of righteousness, religion, and responsibility.

 Many Vedic texts and scriptures described Brihaspati’s nature as wise, kind, merciful, cheerful, dutiful, and generous.
-Among the nine planets of the Hindu Shastra, Brihaspati is the most benevolent and tender planet.
-So, people often regarded him as the social person who blesses families with happiness, wisdom, and prosperity.
+People often regarded him as the guru who blesses families with happiness, wisdom, and prosperity.
 As for the appearance, he has a golden or yellow skin tone body holding a stick, soma, lotus, and bead.

 Birth of Brihaspati

-The birth story of the rishi Brihaspati is fascinating.
-He was one of the three sons of Rishi Angiras – one of the manasputras of Lord Brahma.
-During pregnancy, his mother Shradha was faithless to rishi Angira resulting in a stillbirth.
+The birth story of the Brihaspati is fascinating.
+He was one of the three sons of Rishi Angiras – one of the Mind-born sons of Lord Brahma.
+During pregnancy, his mother Shradha was faithless to rishi Angiras resulting in a stillbirth.
 So, she apologized and prayed to rishi Angira.
 After forgiving her sins, he planted his own life to the baby, who later became the wisest and intellectual sage, Brihaspati.

-Maharishi Brihaspati has two consorts – Shubh and Tara.
+According to Puranas, Devguru Brihaspati has two consorts – Shubh and Tara.
 From Devi Shubh, he had seven daughters: Bhaanumatee, Havishmatee, Mahishmatee, Mahaamatee, Archishmatee, Sineevaalee, and Raakaa.
 Likewise, he had seven sons and a daughter from his second consort Devi Tara.
-He has two sons from his brother’s wife, Mamata, Kacha, and Bharadwaja.
+He has two sons from Mamata, Kacha and Bharadwaja.
 King Dushyant adopted Saptarishi Bharadwaja after being abandoned by his parents.

 Brihaspati in Jyotisha (Hindu Astrology)

-In Hindu Astrology or Vedic Astrology, Dev Guru Brihaspati is among the navagrahas (nine planets).
-Out of all navagrahas, Brihaspati is the most kind and benevolent.
-Guru in Jyotish Shastra refers to elemental space or sky or akasha tattva.
-He rules over zodiac signs like Dhanu (Sagittarius), Meena (Pisces) and resides high in Karka (Cancer) and falls in Makar (Capricorn).
+Jupiter rules Sagittarius and Pisces zodiac signs and resides high in Karka (Cancer) and falls in Makar (Capricorn).
 Apart from that, he is affable to the Sun (Surya), Moon (Chandra), and Mars (Mangal).

-Guru Brihaspati is often associated with wisdom, prosperity, good health, luck, positivity, religion, popularity, peace, and happiness.
+In Astrology, Jupiter is often associated with wisdom, prosperity, good health, luck, positivity, religion, popularity, peace, and happiness.
 Depending upon the placement of Jupiter in your birth chart, your ability to attain knowledge can be understood.